GianlucaArbo/gatsby-starter-foundation/src/content/posts/2020-11-09-dev-to-discussion-5-things-you-can-do-with-css-instead-of-javascript.md

 5. How many reactions: 178 hearts, 48 unicorns, 323 saved
 6. How many comments: 5 comments
 7. If there are some, what # keywords are used: #css #javascript
-8. The url link directly to the article: [https://dev.to/bnevilleoneill/5-things-you-can-do-with-css-instead-of-javascript-975 (Links to an external site.)](https://dev.to/bnevilleoneill/5-things-you-can-do-with-css-instead-of-javascript-975)
+8. The url link directly to the article: <https://dev.to/bnevilleoneill/5-things-you-can-do-with-css-instead-of-javascript-975>

 ### **Discuss Part 1**